Scandinavian flick: Cultural references

 It is frequently used by former racing driver Tiff Needell on the motoring programme Fifth Gear and previously during his time as a presenter on the television show Top Gear.

-In the first episode of the Japanese street racing anime series Initial D from 1995, it was used by the protagonist Takumi Fujiwara to shock competitor Keisuke Takahashi.
-Keisuke refers to the drift as "KANSEI DORIFTO", which literally translates to "inertia drift".

 It was also used in 2002 reboot of Top Gear, in which Richard Hammond tried to achieve the Scandinavian flick whilst cornering in his "lightweight, mid-engined" Suzuki Super Carry.
 The result was a less than spectacular roll-over to its side.
 Additionally, it is featured on Top Gear in an episode in which James May hones his rally skills with Mika Häkkinen in the woods and snowy landscape of Finland.
 It was also used as an episode title for the first episode of the fifth season of The Grand Tour as, "A Scandi Flick".
 The episode follows the trio as they journey through Norway, Sweden, and Finland.
 It was also used in The Grand Tour Season 2 Episode 9 during a celebrity segment in which Penn of Penn & Teller attempted the move.

+In Initial D First Stage (Anime), the protagonist Takumi Fujiwara used this Scandinavian Flick to corner after overspeed a turn during an impromptu race.
+The drift shocked the opponent, Keisuke Takahashi and even felt ashamed that he was beaten by a Toyota Sprinter Trueno AE86.
+The scene also became an internet meme.

 In the 2006 animated movie Cars, protagonist Lightning McQueen is taught the Scandinavian flick by his soon to be mentor Doc Hudson.